porrasm/tiralabra-tank-game-ai/Documentation/weeks/week2.md

 ### Initialization

 The idea in the 2nd week was to get an AI with pathfinding and simple shooting skills up and running.
 However I ran into several problems with the game and initializing the testing environment.

+### Problems

 Normally the game would require a host instance and then other clients would connect to the game.
-In order to easily test the AI everything should be run on the same application instance.
+In order to easily test the AI everything should run on the same application instance.
 Implementing this took more time than expected but it is now working properly.

 ### Level